-Removing the drive carrier
+Removing a drive carrier

-- 1. Follow the safety guidelines listed in the Safety instructions. - 2.
-If installed, remove the front bezel. - 3.
+- 1. Follow the safety guidelines listed in Safety instructions. - 2.
+Remove the front bezel. - 3.
 Using the management software, prepare the drive for removal.
-If the drive is online, the green activity or fault indicator blinks while the drive is powering off.
+If the drive is online, the green activity or fault indicator flashes while the drive is turning off.
 When the drive indicators are off, the drive is ready for removal.
-For more information, see the documentation for the storage controller. - CAUTION: Before attempting to remove or install a drive while the system is running, see the documentation for the storage controller card to ensure that the host adapter is configured correctly to support drive removal and insertion. - CAUTION: To prevent data loss, ensure that your operating system supports drive installation.
-For more information about the drives installation or uninstallation requirements, see the operating system's user guide.
+For more information, see the storage controller documentation.

+- CAUTION: Before attempting to remove or install a drive while the system is running, see the documentation for the storage controller card to ensure that the host adapter is configured correctly to support drive removal and insertion. - CAUTION: To prevent data loss, ensure that your operating system supports drive installation.
+See the documentation supplied with your operating system.

 - 1. Press the release button to open the drive carrier release handle. - 2.
-Holding the drive carrier release handle, slide the drive carrier out of the drive slot.
+Holding the drive carrier release handle, slide the drive carrier out of the drive slot. - NOTE: If you are not replacing the drive immediately, install a drive blank in the empty drive slot to maintain proper system cooling.

-Figure 42.
+Figure 40.
 Removing a drive carrier

-1. Install a drive carrier or drive blank.
+Replace the drive or a drive blank.